 • opportunities to collaborate on a variety of rural research Proposals which generate short, medium and longer term projects.

-• access to our electronic E-Zine, an informative, current and researcher/practitioner focused quarterly publication.
+• access to our electronic newsletter, an informative, current and researcher/practitioner focused monthly publication.

 • opportunities to interact with a variety of organizations active in rural development, such as the Federation of Canadian Municipalities (FCM), theCanadian Economic Development Network (CEDnet), provincial municipal organizations, the Canadian Rural Health Research Society (CRHRS ), Northern Canada organizations, a variety of rural community development and research centres right across Canada, and many others.

 Now in its third decade, CRRF is a proven rural resource, dedicated to active collaboration, undertaking, facilitating and advocating research for the ongoing development of Canada’s rural communities and environments.
 As an informal, volunteer run organization dedicated to the welfare of rural Canada it provides a host of benefits to an expanding membership.

 CRRF offers both a one-year membership ($30) and a five-year membership ($100).
 Membership runs annually from January – December.